developermartins/theme-switcher/README.md

 ## About

-A simple react theme switcher using React Hooks, styled-components, react-switch, react-icons and TypeScript.
+A simple react theme switcher using React, React Hooks, styled-components, react-switch, react-icons and TypeScript.

 ## Preview